Logo primary

 Project: My Hands and Heart in Haiti

-Posted by Bonita Ford almost 12 years ago
+Posted by Bonita Ford over 12 years ago

 We are focussing on 3 design principles from permaculture (stacking functions, beneficial relationships, and starting small) as well as the concepts of universal needs and multiple strategies to meet our needs from Nonviolent Communication.